-A file specification command allows the operator to specify the disk data files that are to be accessed by programs he requests.
+A file specification command allows the operator to specify the disk data files that are to be accessed by programs he or she requests.
 Within the information system, there may be several files containing similar data in the same format.
 A school system, for example, might have a separate student records file for each school.
 An application program requested by the operator might have been written to access any of these files, but the program must be told which file to use on a particular run.
 A file specification command issued by the terminal operator applies to all programs requested at that terminal until a contradictory command is issued.

-A final command permits the terminal operator to send a message to the system operator, requesting him to take some action.
+Another command permits the terminal operator to send a message to the system operator.